Back to all posts

 Most of the time, the problem is a simple, inexpensive component inside the tank.
 For many homeowners, a quick trip to the hardware store is all it takes.
 However, if the issue is a bit more stubborn or you’re just not comfortable with DIY plumbing, having a pro handle it is also a cost-effective way to get peace of mind.
 We’ll break down what you can expect to spend so you can make the best choice for your home and budget.

-The Cost of a DIY Repair
+Breaking Down the Cost of a DIY Repair

 If you’re feeling handy, you’ll be happy to know that a DIY fix for a running toilet is incredibly budget-friendly.
 The most common culprit, a worn-out flapper, typically costs between $5 and $8.
 It’s a simple part to replace and can often solve the problem in minutes.
 If the issue lies with the fill valve, you can buy a complete toilet repair kit for around $15 to $30.
 These kits usually include all the necessary parts and clear instructions, making the job straightforward even for a beginner.
 Tackling the repair yourself not only saves money on labor but also gives you the satisfaction of fixing it on your own terms.